Amnezichat/Amnezichat_Web/README.md

 <img src="banner.png" width="1200">

+> ## ⚠️ **Warning:** Web UI can persist message data.
+Use with caution.

-## Anti-forensic and secure messenger with web user interface
+## RAM-only secure messenger with web user interface
 <!-- DESCRIPTION -->
 ## Description:

-An anti-forensic messenger offers significant benefits by enhancing the privacy and security of digital communications.
-It is designed to prevent forensic investigators or malicious actors from recovering, analyzing, or tracing messages and related metadata.
-By employing advanced encryption, secure deletion methods, and obfuscation techniques, these messengers ensure that deleted or hidden communications are nearly impossible to recover.
+RAM-only secure messengers offer enhanced privacy and security by minimizing data persistence and exposure.
+A RAM-only system ensures that all user data, including messages and encryption keys, are stored temporarily in volatile memory (RAM) rather than on a hard drive, which significantly reduces the risk of data retrieval after shutdown or compromise.

 <!-- FEATURES -->
 ## Features: